 Why Your SEO Tactics Will Need to Evolve

 Tactics do not transcend time.
 Use these two stats to help shape the tactics that drive your small business marketing strategy.

-- According to Web Strategies, as of 2018 and beyond, the average firm is projected to spend 41% of their marketing budget on digital marketing.
+- According to Web Strategies, the average firm is projected to spend 41% of their marketing budget on digital marketing.
 By 2020 this rate is expected to grow to 45%.

 Digital marketing has proven time and again that it has become the undisputed king of marketing overall.
 With online ad banners and search engine marketing on the rise, it’s no wonder that so many businesses are expanding their marketing budgets significantly.

 - Updating old blog posts with new updated information (and images) and republishing them can increase organic traffic by as much as 111% according to Backlinko

 If you have a blog full of archived blog posts with outdated information, a great tactical move would be to update your old posts with new content and images.
 It’s a great way to drive organic traffic, and it’ll give your SEO a boost.